 Brownsea Island Adventure (BSI) is designed for Scouts who have just joined a troop or have just graduated from Webelos.
-The program completes most requirements for Tenderfoot and Second Class, and many requirements for First Class, but can be tailored, to an extent, to suit the needs of the Scouts in your troop.
-This is a transitional program to help Scouts understand the patrol method, learn basic Scout skills, and experience many of the programs available at Summer Camp.
+The program completes most requirements for Tenderfoot and Second Class, and many requirements for First Class.
+This is a transi-tional program to help Scouts understand the patrol method, learn basic Scout skills, and experience many of the programs available at Summer Camp.

 Before Sending Scouts Through Brownsea Island Program (BSI)

-The Brownsea program kicks off at 8:00AM on Monday morning (2:00PM Monday, Session 1 Only) with an opening ceremony.
+The Brownsea program kicks off at 8:30AM on Monday morning with an opening Ceremony in the Brown-sea Island Program Area (near the Commissioner Shack).
 During this ceremony Scouts will be grouped into patrols and meet their Brownsea Island Guide—an experienced Scout who will work with them through the week as an instructor and mentor.
-Scouts will be matched with other boys who are similar in rank and experience to increase program flexibility and allow the patrols to work on appropriate material for their skill level.
+Scouts will be matched with other Scouts who are similar in rank and experience to increase program flexibility and allow the patrols to work on appropriate material for their skill level.
 We will attempt to place troop members in the same patrol.
 Scouts will be presented with a passport and walking stave to keep with them at all times during the week.
-The passport will chart their progress towards the advancement requirements of Tenderfoot through First Class.
+The passport will chart their progress to-wards the advancement requirements of Tenderfoot through First Class.
 Below is a sample day for Scouts in Brownsea.
 (Schedule will vary from day to day).

 Getting the Most From the Program